Security-Onion-Solutions/securityonion-docs/about.rst

 .. warning::

    We've started updating this documentation for the new Security Onion 2.0.
 However, please note that this is a work in progress.
-Many pages have not been updated yet and thus may be incorrect or missing information.
+Many pages have not been updated yet and thus may have incorrect or missing information.

 Formats
 ~~~~~~~